 5. Surface Finish and Texture

-- Consider texture early in the design process, as it affects material selection, tooling, and other process decisions.
+- Consider texture early in the design plastic process, as it affects material selection, tooling, and other plastic parts process decisions.

 - Texture depth should be considered when determining draft angles.
 Deeper textures require larger draft angles for proper part removal.